baines/insobot/README.md

 Any contributions of new modules, improvements to existing modules, or raising issues here on github is welcome.

+If you want to write your own modules take a look at `src/module.h` for the API and `src/mod_hello_world.c` for an example.

 ## Commands
 This table shows common modules & commands.
 Refer to the top of each module's .c file for a complete listing.

+**NEW**: visit the (tounge-in-cheek) documentation website at https://insobot.church/ This site is auto-generated from each module's source code using the `ibdox` program in utils/

 NOTE: The insobot instance on twitch prefixes most of these commands with '\\' (backslash), the default prefix (set in config.h) is '!' (exclamation mark) however.